Concordance homomorphisms from knot Floer homology

 \section{Comparison with Hom's homomorphisms}

 It is interesting to compare the concordance homomorphisms constructed here with those defined by Hom~\cite{JenHomInfinitelyGenerated}.
-By a recent result of Hom~\cite{HomPrivate} has informed us further that there knots for which our invariant $\Upsilon_K(t)\equiv 0$, but for which her invariant $\epsilon$ (which she uses to construct concordance homomorphisms) is non-zero.
+By a recent result of Hom~\cite{HomEpsilonUpsilon} there are knots for which our invariant $\Upsilon_K(t)\equiv 0$, but for which her invariant $\epsilon$ (which she uses to construct concordance homomorphisms) is non-zero.
 We expect conversely that there are also knots $K$ with $\Upsilon_K(t)\not\equiv 0$ but $\epsilon=0$.
 In this section, we give a formal construction which shows that there is no algebraic obstruction to the existence of such knots.

 Just like $\Upsilon_K$, Hom's homomorphisms are constructed from invariants of (suitable) Maslov graded, Alexander filtered chain complexes over $\Field[U]$.
 By construction, her homomorphisms vanish on a particular subset of such complexes.
 Let us recall this set.